Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 If you have used a smartphone before, then tablet technology is effectively a larger version of smartphone technology.
 This means they are easier to use than traditional devices, and smartphones, which is a huge bonus for introducing older people to new technology.

 With the increase in numbers of senior citizens online, the sharing of moments and photographs from the past is also increasing.
-This means there is a lot of old photographs that are just a click, or tap, away, Reminiscing about the past can bring comfort.
+This means there are many old photographs that are just a click, or tap, away, Reminiscing about the past can bring comfort.

 However, failing eyesight can make modern reading a challenge, which is a shame because often online books are cheaper than their physical counterparts.
-Taking all of you books with you on your travels is a bonus for bookworms, and it saves storage space for all those physical books you do not need anymore.
+Taking all of your books with you on your travels is a bonus for bookworms, and it saves storage space for all those physical books you do not need any more.

 It is therefore important tablets for seniors come with certain support features, such as larger fonts and text text-to-speech apps.
 Apps such as Oscar Senior makes enlarging fonts a simple task.

-A stylus make executing gestures much easier too, especially for those who have arthritis or similar conditions that cause unsteadiness of the hands.
-The screen size is also important to larger fonts can be viewed easily.
+A stylus make executing gestures much easier, too, especially for those who have arthritis or similar conditions that cause unsteadiness of the hands.
+The screen size is also important, as larger fonts can be viewed easily.

-Other features to consider for older people includes:-
+Other features to consider for older people include:-

 It is also worth considering tablet covers and screen protectors to protect the device from drops and spills.

-In the next section we look at some of the devices on the market that are suitable for senior citizens.
+In the next section, we look at some devices on the market that are suitable for senior citizens.

-Some tablet-type devices come with detachable physical keyboards and an traditional operating system such as Microsoft Windows that will actually enable full application features that go beyond simple Internet surfing.
+Some tablet-type devices come with detachable physical keyboards and a traditional operating system such as Microsoft Windows that will actually enable full application features that go beyond simple Internet surfing.